thepycoder/zijwerkenvooru/README.md

 ### Disclaimer

-The data is collected on a best-effort basis.
+1. The data is collected on a best-effort basis.
 Completeness and correctness can not be guaranteed.
+2. The data currently only covers the current session 56 (2024-2029).
+The scraper is capable of scraping older data as well, but this is currently not enabled.
+It's planned to enable this in the near future.

 ### Updates